Kiko1216/lemmedocit/README.md

 5. go to gh settings - pages and set a new page, make the repo public
-6. then mkdocs build; git add .; git commit -m "change"; git push; mkdocs gh-deploy mkdocs build is for custom theme
+6. then mkdocs build; git add .; git commit -m "change"; git push; mkdocs gh-deploy mkdocs build is for custom theme do `git pull` after any changes are made or after merging the changes to work on updated code